-Purchasers will often require a provision in the Agreement which prohibits the sellers from competing with the business after the sale.
+Purchasers will often require a provision in the Agreement that prohibits the sellers from competing with the business after the sale.
 The duration and geographic limitation of such provisions are negotiated by the parties.
-Courts will require such provisions to be reasonable so to not impinge on commerce and trade.
+Courts will require such provisions to be reasonable so as to not impinge on commerce and trade.

 In addition to negotiating, drafting and reviewing business sale offer letters and agreements, we advise and assist business owners and investors with a wide range of issues including: